 It has been a mantra of the current state government that building and development creates jobs.
-It has been made even clearer due to the Covid pandemic that building and development creates short term jobs predominantly for men while jobs for women have increased into non-paying, social support roles.
-DADA may not be the first in calling this a sexist practice but we add our voices to those who see this as inequality of resources that leads to poor health and wellbeing outcomes especially for women.
+It has been made even clearer due to the Covid 19 pandemic that building and development creates short term jobs predominantly for men while jobs for women have increased into non-paying, social support roles.
+This is sexist policy and practice that leads to inequality of access and provision of resources and to poor health and wellbeing outcomes, especially for women.